microsoft/FluidFramework/tools/bundle-size-tools/README.md

 ## Baseline builds

-In order to provide accurate metrics for bundle size regressions, Bundle buddy must have a baseline to compare against.
-For example, when submitting a pull request, Bundle buddy should only report changes to bundle sizes that are directly related to the current pull request.
+In order to provide accurate metrics for bundle size regressions, Bundle-size-tools must have a baseline to compare against.
+For example, when submitting a pull request, bundle-size-tools should only report changes to bundle sizes that are directly related to the current pull request.
 If the pull request was targeting the main branch of the repository, we would consider the baseline to be the main commit the PR branch was based off.
-To use Bundle buddy, you'll need a mechanism to get the webpack stats files for the baseline builds, such as generating webpack stats file for every commit to main using an automated build.
+To use bundle-size-tools, you'll need a mechanism to get the webpack stats files for the baseline builds, such as generating webpack stats file for every commit to main using an automated build or providing a way to find a matching stats file from a different commit.

 ## Bundle Comparisons

-Bundle buddy's comparisons are implemented using `WebpackStatsProcessors`, which are functions with the following signature:
+Bundle-size-tool's comparisons are implemented using `WebpackStatsProcessors`, which are functions with the following signature:

 ```typescript
 export type WebpackStatsProcessor = (